Adaptive Redundancy Management for Durable P2P Backup: Performance Evaluation

-\paragraph*{Results} Fig. \ref{fig:minTTR} shows the cumulative distribution functions (CDF) of minTTB and minTTR obtained using the input traces discussed above.
-While backups generally take days to complete, restores are around an order of magnitude faster, due to asymmetric bandwidth and the fact that peers stay online during restore operations.
+We begin our discussion by showing the bounds on TTB and TTR, as defined in Section~\ref{sec:motivations}.
+Figure~\vref{fig:minTTR} shows the cumulative distribution functions (CDF) of minTTB and minTTR obtained using the input traces discussed above.
+Our working assumption is that peers stay online during restore operations: as such, only the (ordinary) backup phase suffers from peer unavailability, and the distribution of minTTR depends only on the bandwidth distribution, while minTTB also depends on the availability traces.

+While backup operations generally take days to complete, for a file size of 10 GB, restore operations are several times faster.
+This can be simply explained by the asymmetric bandwidth setup we use in our simulations, and -- as discussed above -- by unavailability of peers when data needs to be backed up.
+Since node bandwidth distribution is skewed, a few nodes with very large bandwidth experience a much lower value for both minTTR and minTTB; the tails with a very long minTTB value are instead due to peers that remained disconnected for very long time spans in our traces.

-We now compare our scheme to the traditional fixed-redundancy scheme.
+We now proceed to a detailed comparative study of our scheme to the traditional fixed-redundancy scheme.
 First, we focus on the data redundancy level (that is, the code rate $r$) imposed by each approach.

-In Fig.~\ref{fig:redundancy}, we show the average redundancy factor for our mechanism and the one computed for the fixed availability-based scheme, as a function of the parameter $w$ and for different values of $\tau$.
+In Figure~\ref{fig:redundancy}, we show the average redundancy factor for our mechanism and the one computed for the availability-based scheme (which is fixed), as a function of the parameter $w$ and for different values of $\tau$.
 We omit error bars from the plot as the variance around the mean is negligible.
-Clearly, for increasing values of $w$ the redundancy rate increases.
-Note that our simulations account for a realistic bandwidth distribution and for real on-line user behavior, which influence the eTTR computation.
-When the dominant effect of non-transient failures is the reliability of Internet hosts (\textit{i.e.}, $\tau$ is large), our mechanism achieves data durability (and a controlled TTR) with a small redundancy factor.
-Instead, when peer deaths are dominated by peers abandoning the system (\textit{i.e.}, $\tau$ is small), our mechanism compensates with a larger redundancy rate.
-In summary, our scheme obtains a redundancy factor ranging roughly between \emph{half} and \emph{a third} of the availability-based scheme, increasing the storage capacity of the system by a corresponding factor between two and three.
-Since the amount of data to upload in case of a crash is proportional to redundancy, the impact of maintenance on bandwidth decreases accordingly.
+Clearly, for increasing values of $w$ the redundancy rate increases, as it is possible to evince from Equation~\ref{eq:durability}.
+Note that our simulations account for a realistic bandwidth distribution and for some real on-line user behavior, which influence the eTTR computation.
+Figure~\ref{fig:redundancy} also illustrates the impact of $\tau$: when the dominant effect of non-transient failures is the reliability of Internet hosts, that is $\tau$ is large, our mechanism achieves data durability (and a controlled TTR) with a small redundancy factor.
+Instead, when peer deaths are dominated by peers abandoning the system, that is $\tau$ is small, our mechanism compensates with a larger redundancy rate.
+In summary, our redundancy management scheme obtains a redundancy factor ranging roughly between \emph{half} and \emph{a third} of the availability-based scheme, increasing the storage capacity of the system by a corresponding factor between two and three.
+Since the amount of data to upload in case of a disk crash is proportional to the redundancy level, the impact of maintenance of system bandwidth decreases accordingly.